parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

 This benchmark uses Apache Spark and runs a collaborative filtering algorithm in memory on a dataset of user-movie ratings.
 The metric of interest is the time in seconds for computing movie recommendations.

 The explosion of human-generated information necessitates automated analytical processing to cluster, classify, and filter this information.
 Recommender systems are a subclass of information filtering systems that seek to predict the 'rating' or 'preference' that a user would give to an item.
-They have become extremely popular in recent years and are applied in various applications.
-Movies, music, news, books, research articles, search queries, and social tags are the most popular.
+They have become extremely popular in recent years and are applied in various applications like movies, music, news, books, research articles, search queries, and social tags.
 Because these applications suffer from I/O operations, most are running in memory nowadays.
 This benchmark runs the alternating least squares (ALS) algorithm provided by Spark MLlib.

 ### Datasets

 The benchmark uses user-movie ratings datasets provided by Movielens.
-To create the dataset image for further step:
+Run the following command to create the dataset container:

 ```bash
 $ docker create --name movielens-data cloudsuite/movielens-dataset